Maryland Transportation Authority Explains How Drivers Can Pay Video Tolls

 BALTIMORE (WJZ) — The Maryland Transportation Authority explained how drivers can pay video tolls online simply by entering their license plate number.

-DriveEzMD is now live and MDTA is encouraging motorist who has traveled Maryland toll roads without an EZPass or Pay-By-Plate account to search for video tolls.READ MORE: Maryland Makes Waves As Millions Get Vaccinated
+DriveEzMD is now live and MDTA is encouraging motorist who has traveled Maryland toll roads without an EZPass or Pay-By-Plate account to search for video tolls.READ MORE: Timothy Kahl Allegedly Threatened To Kill Havre De Grace Officer Before Ramming SUV Through Police Station's Lobby

 Pay-By-Plate is a new payment option to pay Maryland tolls.
 After creating your account, tolls are automatically billed to your registered credit card each time you use a Maryland toll.
-It may be used on vehicles with 10 axles or less.READ MORE: Bowie State University Held Hybrid Graduation Ceremony Friday
+It may be used on vehicles with 10 axles or less.READ MORE: COVID-19 In Maryland: More Than 68% Of All Maryland Adults Have Received At Lease 1 Dose Of Vaccine

 Drivers can view their tolls by clicking on “Pay Tolls” and entering vehicle information.
-If your vehicle is not in the system, DriveEZMD is telling customers to stay tuned because additional video toll transactions will be posted.MORE NEWS: Local Police, Professional Athletes Host S.E.A.L Games In Baltimore County
+If your vehicle is not in the system, DriveEZMD is telling customers to stay tuned because additional video toll transactions will be posted.MORE NEWS: Housing Authority Of Baltimore To Receive 278 Emergency Housing Vouchers From HUD

 To check your license plate, you can visit the site here.